Brief

 - Rein Grauberg ("Firn") dies after falling ill while approaching

-- Jaak Sumeri (Viljandi) dies in result of a strike while working as a
+- Jaak Sumeri (Viljandi) dies of a stroke while working as a Mountain Guide in an alpine camp in Central Asia †

 1984